neams-th-coe/cardinal/doc/content/tutorials/csg_to_cad.md

 !media krusty_full_model_cubit.png
   id=krusty_full
-  label=OpenMC CSG model, converted into CAD and loaded into Cubit style=width:70%;margin-left:auto;margin-right:auto;halign:center
+  caption=OpenMC CSG model, converted into CAD and loaded into Cubit style=width:100%;margin-left:auto;margin-right:auto;halign:center

 The model can then be examined for accuracy, with the material assignments appering as groups in the model tree.